ibm-cloud-docs/ContinuousDelivery/cd_configure_cra.md

 # Configuring Code Risk Analyzer
 {: #cd-configure-cra-repos}

-Use of this service is not guaranteed to find all vulnerabilities in your applications.
-The application owner is responsible for testing any fixes that are recommended by the service.
-{: important}

 Code Risk Analyzer takes all of your Git-based code, configurations, and deployment artifacts, builds a dependency graph, and runs a pipeline of regulatory compliance control checks.
 It is embedded into existing development workflows, such as creating a change request or promoting a code change into the main development branch.
 It produces a bill of materials that reflects the composition of a deployment.
 And it identifies specific versions of packages and Linux&reg; operating systems distributions that contain published vulnerabilities.
 {: shortdesc}